BJ writes romance novels set in her home state of Florida.

 Completing that year long course and with the continued encouragement from her friend, she realized she could finish writing a book that someone else would enjoy reading.
 A month after graduating from the Writing Academy, the manuscript was finally in condition to send out to publishers to look at.
 Remarkably, Desert Palm Press, the first one she sent it to, wanted it.

 Hurricane Season, her first book, was released June 2016.
-The sequel, with a working title of Snowbird Season, is underway.
-A third novel is also planned and is in the plotting stages.
+The sequel, book 2 in the Seasons Series, Snowbird Season, was released June 2017.
+A third novel is underway with a working title of Changing Seasons.
+A cozy mystery called Gator Bait is also a work in progress .

 BJ lives with her partner Debbie and their two four-legged girls, Maya (a Yorkie) and Piper (a Chihuahua), in central Florida.
 Please visit BJ's author page on the Desert Palm Press website.
 There's a link at the top of this page.